 VR for Festivals and other technology advancements

-This year, we expect AI, VR and Blockchain to have a massive impact on the Music Industry.
+Another music trend we expect this year are the AI, VR and Blockchain to have a massive impact on the Music Industry.
 Yes, there are some ground-breaking advancements recently.
 According to a report, companies are focusing on creating virtual reality focused on music festivals, AI-composed music pieces and much more.
 It seems like investors are going strong on the technological development in the music industry.

-Vinyl, Cassette, and other Physical Format will Sell More
+Vinyl, Cassette, and other Physical Formats will Sell More

 Digital format is selling higher than ever, but that doesn’t mean the physical format is dead.
 According to Opium London (a concert venue), Live music attendance spiked last year.
 This means people still want to see their favorite artists in person despite the incredible developments in VR and 360 views.
 The same goes for vinyl collectors and cassette players.
 Sales of vinyl and cassettes increased last year.
 According to a survey in the US and UK, cassette sales increase 90% last year in the UK while Vinyl sales grew 12% in the US.